nathanmarz/specter-wiki/List-of-Navigators.md

 ## NAMESPACE

-Navigates to the namespace of keywords or variables.
+`NAMESPACE` navigates to the namespace of keywords or variables.

 ```clojure
 => (select [ALL NAMESPACE] [::test ::fun])